LangYa466/SunClient/README.md

 ## Setting up a Workspace

-LiquidBounce uses Gradle, to make sure that it is installed properly you can check [Gradle's website](https://gradle.org/install/).
-It also requires Node.js and Python to be installed for
+SunClient uses Gradle, to make sure that it is installed properly you can

-1. Clone the repository using `git clone --recurse-submodules https://github.com/CCBlueX/LiquidBounce`.
+1. Clone the repository using `git clone --recurse-submodules https://github.com/Nel1yMinecraft/SunClient`.
 2. CD into the local repository.
-3. Run `./gradlew genSources`.
+3. Run `Start`.
 4. Open the folder as a Gradle project in your preferred IDE.
 5. Run the client.